lingo-mit/website/blog/world_models/index.md

 Maybe the most important lesson from these examples is that we shouldn't expect an LM to have one world model, but many---this way, for example, they can store knowledge statically in their parameters, but still reason in-context about information that contradicts these parameters.
 Different ways of interacting with LMs may, in general, invoke different models.
 So, in a question answering task, we might be accessing different world models depending on whether we’re inspecting parameters, training a probe, or reading an LM's generated text.
-When answer conditional questions, we might be _manipulating_ different world models depending on whether we’re specifying our conditional or counterfactual via fine-tuning, low-rank editing or via a textual prompt.
-In fact, I suspecting most of the hand-wringing about the failure of parameter editing to produce globally consistent outputs involves a model misidentification error of this type: we're using map-manipulation techniques while trying to answer simulator-type questions.
+When answering conditional questions, we might be _manipulating_ different world models depending on whether we’re specifying our conditional or counterfactual via fine-tuning, low-rank editing or via a textual prompt.
+In fact, I suspecting most of the hand-wringing about the failure of parameter editing to produce globally consistent outputs involves a model misidentification error of this
-Model editing techniques that actually work (RAG and context distillation) clearly do so via a different interface that does invoke a counterfactual-level model, even though we don't know how that model works.
+type: we're using map-manipulation techniques while trying to answer simulator-type questions.
+Model editing techniques that actually work (RAG and context distillation) clearly do so via a different interface that invokes counterfactual-level model, even though we don't know how that model operates.

 If you expect a language model to derive all of its answers from a single, monolithic, coherent internal model of the outside world, all the behavior described above is evidence that this world model doesn't exist.
 But it's increasingly clear that we should really conceptualize LMs (at least today's) as collections of competing mechanisms---a knowledge retrieval circuit voting against a copying circuit voting against an n-gram model.
 And this is for a good reason!
 Maps are much easier to configure and read than simulators, and if LMs couldn't use them at least occasionally they'd never get anything done with a single forward pass.
 (Do you re-simulate the entire history of the universe whenever someone asks what your birthday is?)

-As a final point, I want to stress that the discussion above says nothing at all about how LMs
-_use_ their internal world models.
+As a final point, I want to stress that the discussion above says nothing at all about how LMs _use_ their internal world models.
 It’s entirely possible to imagine an LM that possesses a “world model” that we can query, manipulate, etc., and which nevertheless has no relationship at all to the LM’s own generated text.
 (Perhaps the outputs of the world model don’t feed back into next-token prediction, or are always overridden by some other prediction mechanism).
 The extreme version of this scenario is a little far-fetched---world models cannot arise in any other way than as a byproduct of learning to do text generation---but that doesn't imply that LMs "say" everything that internal world models predict.

 ## Toward better world models, and better language models